-SQL Server OPERATING SYSTEM ERROR 3: Get a Solution Here
+SQL Server OPERATING SYSTEM ERROR 3: Open Backup Device

-As everybody knows the data recovery is an expensive and time-consuming process, therefore, taking regular backup can save lots of time.
+As everybody knows data recovery is an expensive and time-consuming process, therefore, taking regular backups can save lots of time.
 Backup helps users in restoring data back in the case of disaster.
-There are some situations in which while executing the backup process of the database in the SQL Sever, a user may encounter some error.
+There are some situations in which while executing the backup process of the database in the SQL Server, a user may encounter some errors.
 However, a user is not able to understand the exact reason behind the occurrence of this error.
 Therefore, users are constantly querying about the cause of the same i.e. exact reason behind the SQL Server operating system error 3.
 Thus, in this post, all possible reasons and their respective solutions to solve operating systems error 3 are discussed.

 Sometimes the users of SQL Backup Master may face the following error while executing the database backup job: